SpideySheoran/OpenCV-Surveillance-System/README.md

 I have also tried background subtraction anfd frame differencing techniques, but had some issues with that.
 I would like to learn to implement those techniques better, hence any constructive feedback is welcome :)

+To check the model, add a footage file(video format) in the same directory as the notebook and run the code